 Mr. Lafontaine also enjoys an active career in concert and oratorio.
-He has recently returned from Lyrique-en-mer Festival in Belle Isle, France where he sang the baritone solo in Brahm’s Requiem.
-Other engagements include a recital at the Teatro Gymnasio and a Verdi Concert at the Geronimo Monastery both in Lisbon, Portugal, Rossini's La Petite Messe Solennelle with Montreal's L'Orchestre Symphonique du Nouveau Monde and Verdi's Requiem with the Queens College Chorus and Symphony.
-He sang Orff's Carmina Burana with the Hilton Head Symphony and the Kennet Symphony Orchestra, Puccini’s Messe di Gloria with the Great Neck Choral Society, Rossini’s La Petite Messe Solennelle with the New Haven Chorale and an Evening of Opera Arias and Scenes with the Pro Arte Chorale.
-During the Mozart Bicentennial at Lincoln Center, Mr. Lafontaine sang the baritone solo in Mozart’s Waisenhausmesse with the Goliard Consort.
-He has sung the baritone solo in Beethoven’s Ninth Symphony with the Brooklyn Performing Arts, Bach’s Kaffee Kantate with the Virginia Beach Pops Orchestra, Handel’s Messiah with the Brooklyn Philharmonic Chorus and Handel’s Samson and Alexander’s Feast with the Great Neck Choral Society.
+This past season he participated in recital presented by the Festival Opera of St. Eustache, Montreal, Quebec and a summer outdoor concert for Harriburg Opera.
+He performed at Lyrique-en-mer Festival in Belle Isle, France where he sang in Brahm’s Requiem.
+Other engagements include Rossini's La Petite Messe Solennelle with Montreal's L'Orchestre Symphonique du Nouveau Monde and Verdi's Requiem with the Queens College Chorus and Symphony.
+He sang Orff's Carmina Burana with the Hilton Head Symphony and the Kennet Symphony Orchestra, Puccini’s Messe di Gloria with the Great Neck Choral Society, Rossini’s La Petite Messe Solennelle with the New Haven Chorale.